saschazar21/mdx-extended-loader/README.md

 > `boolean` | optional | default: `true`

 Whether to use the `index` file in the layouts directory as fallback, when no `layout` key was given in the frontmatter

+## Credits

+Without [next-mdx-enhanced](https://github.com/hashicorp/next-mdx-enhanced), none of this would have happened, or at least in a very different way.

+The main reason why I started this project however, was the fact, that I found `next-mdx-enhanced` a little too opinionated and first and foremost too tightly coupled to [Next.js](https://nextjs.org).

+So I decided to split it into a Webpack-only loader, together with a filename parsing option.
+Voilà.

 ## License